tadelv/yaeger/README.md

 ![yaeger webui](./assets/yaeger-webui.png)

 #### Using Yaeger on the go
-If you're out and about, without access to a Wifi, Yaeger can create its own access point.
-Add a define `#define EASY_AP` in the `config.h` file and you will be able to join the Yaeger wifi network.
-The ip of Yaeger is in this case `192.168.4.1`.
+If Yaeger can't connect to your preferred Wifi, it will create its own access point.
+Perfect for when out and about :)

 ## Build guide (WIP)

 ### Schema
 ![schema](./schema/Schematic_Yaeger_2024-12-24.svg)

+Additional info for the v1 pcb can be found in the schema folder, along with a BOM for the pcb.
+Courtesy of [@dlisec](https://github.com/dlisec)

+### Building and flashing
+A build script has been provided by [@matthew73210](https://github.com/matthew73210), so to get up and running on the ESP, just run `./build_and_flash.sh`.

 # Disclaimer
 Be careful when messing about with electronics and high voltage.
 I can not and will not take any responsibility for any